spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 ## Prerequisites

+- A Nutanix cloud created with the minimum supported CAPI version 1.5.3.
+Refer to the Nutanix [Validated Integrations](https://opendocs.nutanix.com/capx/v1.2.x/validated_integrations/#validated-versions) compatibility matrix.

 - A Palette account with system console access.
-The user with this privilege is the *admin user* of the self-hosted instance of [Palette](https://docs.spectrocloud.com/enterprise-version/system-management/#system-console) or [VerteX](https://docs.spectrocloud.com/vertex/system-management/#system-console).
+The user with this privilege is the *admin user* of the self-hosted [Palette](https://docs.spectrocloud.com/enterprise-version/system-management/#system-console) or [VerteX](https://docs.spectrocloud.com/vertex/system-management/#system-console) instance.

 - [`curl`](https://curl.se/docs/install.html) command installed.